Discussions on the Potential Clinical Applications of Coffee and Black Tea for Asthma as compared to Traditional Chinese Medicine Formulas

 American Dragon.
 (2017).
 Ding Chuan Tang.
 Retrieved April 13, 2019, from https://www.americandragon.com/Herb Formulas copy/DingChuanTang.html

 Gotter, A. (n.d.).
 Emergency Home Remedies for Asthma Attacks: What You Can Do Now.
 Retrieved April 13, 2019, from https://www.healthline.com/health/emergency-home-remedies-for-asthma-attacks#mustard-oil

 Welsh, Bara, Barley, & Cates.
 (2010, January 20).
 The effect of caffeine in people with asthma.
 Retrieved April 13, 2019, from https://www.cochrane.org/CD001112/AIRWAYS_the-effect-of-caffeine-in-people-with-asthma

-Health & Human Performance Coach, Doctor of Acupuncture and Chinese Medicine, professor, and competitive strength athlete, Matthew Sabey Smith DACM, MSOM, LAc., Dipl.Ac,, CPT is the owner and founder of Strength Smith Training Systems LLC.
+Doctor of Acupuncture and Chinese Medicine, Coach, Professor, and competitive strength athlete, Matthew Sabey Smith DACM, MSOM, LAc., Dipl.Ac,, CPT is the owner and founder of Strength Smith Training Systems LLC.
 With an extensive background in integrative holistic health, training and coaching, Dr. Matt uses his knowledge to help individuals improve their training, boost their recovery and maintain optimal balance as they chase their athletic, fitness and health endeavors.